 “The Battle of San Romano” by Paolo Uccello

-The painting incorporates gold leaf in the decorations of the bridles, which has remained bright.
-Unlike the silver leaf, used on the armour of the soldiers, which has oxidised to a dull grey or black.
+The painting incorporates gold leaf in the decorations of the harnesses, which has remained bright.
+Unlike the silver leaf that was used on the armor of the soldiers, which has oxidized to a dull grey or black.
 The original impression of the burnished silver would have been dazzling.
 All of the paintings have suffered from age and prior restorations.

 Paolo Uccello was an Italian painter notable for his pioneering work on visual perspective in art.
-Uccello was obsessed by perspective and worked hard to create the perfect vanishing point.
+Uccello was obsessed with perspective and worked hard to create the perfect vanishing point.
 He used perspective to create a feeling of depth in his paintings.
-Working in the Late Gothic tradition, he emphasised colour and pageantry rather than classical realism.
+Working in the Late Gothic tradition, he emphasized color and spectacle rather than classical realism.

 The Battle of San Romano

 - Medium: tempera on panel

 - Dimensions: 182 × 317 cm

 - Name: Paolo Uccello